emilynordmann/AllOfUs-data-analysis/docs/03-tidying.md

 First, some terminology.

-An <a class='glossary' target='_blank' title='All of the data about a single trial or question.' href='https://psyteachr.github.io/glossary/o#observation'>observation</a> is all the information about a single "thing" in a single condition, such as at one point in time.
+An <a class='glossary'>observation<span class='def'></span></a> is all the information about a single "thing" in a single condition, such as at one point in time.
 These things can be patients, sales, participants, feedback questionnaires, or really anything.
 Observations should have a way to identify them, such as a unique ID or a unique combination of values like ID and time-point

-A <a class='glossary' target='_blank' title='(coding): A word that identifies and stores the value of some data for later use; (stats): An attribute or characteristic of an observation that you can measure, count, or describe' href='https://psyteachr.github.io/glossary/v#variable'>variable</a> is one type of information about the observation.
+A <a class='glossary'>variable<span class='def'></span></a> is one type of information about the observation.
 For example, if observation is a participant, the variables you might have about the participant are the participant ID, the participant's sex and age, which condition of the experiment they were in, and their score.

-A <a class='glossary' target='_blank' title='A single number or piece of data.' href='https://psyteachr.github.io/glossary/v#value'>value</a> is the data for one variable for one observation.
+A <a class='glossary'>value<span class='def'></span></a> is the data for one variable for one observation.
 For example, the value of the age variable from the observation of a participant might be `23`.

 ::: {.try data-latex=""}
 The dataset `theoph` that you loaded in during set-up is from a study looking at anti-asthma medication.
 There are 12 participants who were given a dose of the medication and whose plasma was tested at 11 different time points (you can read the full details by running the help documentation `?theoph`).
 Have a look at this dataset and then answer the following questions: